blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 ## Step 4 - Edit dingo.yaml File

-Now that we have the configuration files needed we will edit the dingo.yaml file to point to the right directories and files.
-To edit this file we will run:
+Now that we have the configuration files needed, we will edit the dingo.yaml file to point to the right directories and files.
+To edit this file, we will run:

 > ✅ For this example we save the dingo.yaml file to our root directory so we will use `cd /` to return to that directory, please adjust path and file name if needed.